Leopard 1: Delivery difficulties and delays

 Denmark's Defense Minister stated on 11 March 2023 that the first batch of Leopard 1 tanks should be delivered to Ukraine by the spring.
 However, Germany's Defence Minister Boris Pistorius told his Ukrainian counterpart Oleksii Reznikov that 20-25 tanks would be delivered by the summer, around 80 by the end of 2023, and an additional 100 in 2024.
 The first 10 were delivered to Ukraine by 18 July 2023.
 An additional 10 were delivered by 29 August, aligning with the delivery schedule given by Pistorius.
 However, the second batch of 10 Leopard 1A5 tanks to be delivered from Germany was refused by Ukraine due to the vehicles' poor condition and the lack of available spare parts and engineers to repair the vehicles in Ukraine.
 German experts travelled to Poland and confirmed the tanks required repairs due to the extensive training the vehicles performed in the preceding weeks.
 Germany agreed to cooperate on the tank repairs before their delivery.
 As of May 2024, only 30 Leopard 1A5 had arrived in Ukraine.
 However, an additional 60 tanks were turned over but at the behest of the Ukrainian Armed Forces training in Germany was extended; an additional 20 tanks will be fully upgraded by June by FFG, and the 25 1A5BEs will be refurbished by Rheinmetall by mid year.

 By 17 April 2025, 103 Leopard 1 tanks had been delivered to Ukraine with at least 22 pending delivery.
-The delivery any additional Leopard 1 tanks (including those acquired from RUAG) will not be made public, as the new German government under Chancellor of Germany Friedrich Merz amended its policy to no longer publicize details about Germany's military aid and delivery schedule to Ukraine.
+The delivery of any additional Leopard 1 tanks (including those acquired from RUAG) will not be made public, as the new German government under Chancellor of Germany Friedrich Merz amended its policy to no longer publicize details about Germany's military aid and delivery schedule to Ukraine.